 Pontarfynach provided the location for a fair few episodes of Y Gwyll \ , a bilingual Welsh TV airing featuring a troubled cop who lives in a caravan on a cliff.
-Just like the Hafod's soup and a sandwich, it was found to be just a little too procedural.
+Just like the Hafod's soup and a sandwich, it was found to be just a little too procedural for this pair.

-There are 2 things to do, the first is to drop a pound into a rickety old turnstile to gain you access down to here.
+There are two things to do, the first is to drop a pound into a rickety old turnstile to gain you access down to here.

 So just like this pair, the devil had never really been to Wales before.
 Happening to be passing, he senses the old woman's predicament and materialises with a proposed solution...

 'I'll build you a bridge.' he says before going on to add some terms and conditions...

 'The soul of the first living thing to cross shall be mine for all eternity." he clarifies before emitting an evil laugh.

 'All right then, see you tomorrow morning.' says the old woman.

 Look closely and there are three bridges atop each other.
 The bottom one is the Devil's Bridge, the one he presumably knocked out that very night...
 (SFX: evil laugh).